mars0i/popco2/doc/sims/bali/initialnts2.md

 farmers.
 Both should play a role in analogous claims about order and holiness.
 And water can be a part of both.

-But the brahmins won't have a role for rice.
+But the brahmans won't have a role for rice.
 So that's one disanalogy.
 So if you have a role for rice connected to your analogy, then it's going to work better in the rice-farming context.